Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 • The average user makes up the bulk of your user base which makes their feedback essential for your beta test.
 Besides the feedback they give you, tracking their app usage will give you valuable insight into how most of your users will use the app.

-How Many Beta Testers Do You Need?
+How Many Beta Testers do You Need?

 In most cases, you would need somewhere between 300 and 500 testers to get good results, with anything under 50 being of little use except for catching technical issues.